R. ANDREW LEE

 “November comes alive under the fingers and musical abilities of R. Andrew Lee...
 Given such few musical materials and so much time, there are rather few pianists who I think could pull this off.
 Some could work with these materials for 30 minutes, maybe an hour, but the ability to bring forth five hours of music in such a compelling-yet-accessible way is nothing short of a miracle.”

-Press for Jürg Frey: Piano Music
+Jürg Frey: Piano Music

 The Watchful Ear Review by Richard Pinnell